alandipert/tdd-bytecode/README.md

 Assemble and test for the first time:

-    boot test
+    boot watch test

 Then, edit and save [Add.j](src/adder/Add.j) - you should see assembly and testing happen again.

-You can also get audio feedback with `boot speak test`.
+You can also get audio feedback with `boot watch speak test`.

 [Boot]: http://boot-clj.com/
 [Jasmin]: http://jasmin.sourceforge.net/